kubernetes-sigs/kubespray/contrib/offline/README.md

+# Offline deployment

+## manage-offline-container-images.sh

-# Container image collecting script for offline deployment
+Container image collecting script for offline deployment

 This script has two features:
 (1) Get container images from an environment which is deployed online.